 Large banks are now required by law to publish their median and mean gender pay gaps, the proportion of men and women in each quartile of the pay structure as well as pay gaps in any bonuses paid out during the year in question.
 The gender pay gap is not to be confused with equal pay, but instead looks at all roles at all levels of an organization, rather than comparing pay received by men and women for the same role.

-The figures overall paint a dark picture of the financial sector for equality and there is certainly room for vast improvement with women at HSBC bank plc earning a mean amount of 41 pence hourly for every one British pound a man makes.
+The figures overall paint a dark picture of the financial sector for equality and there is certainly room for vast improvement with women at some large UK banks earning a mean amount of just over sixty pence hourly for every one British pound a man makes.
 With that being said there still may be hope on the horizon.
 Major banks across the UK are setting themselves targets for the near future to close the gender gap at the very top of their organizations where the change is most drastically needed.
-For example, as of February 2018, Santander bank plc had only a 35 percent share of women in the top quartile of their company.
-They have set themselves the target of reaching 50 percent for women in senior management by 2021.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 5 chapters, you will quickly find the 29 most important statistics relating to "Gender pay gap in UK financial sector".